QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 Addressing modes fetch data depending on the instruction demand which is defined in a struct with function pointer to it.

-* Immediate	: Fetch from register
+* Immediate 8/16	: Fetch from register
-* Direct	: Fetch/Store from an address
+* Direct    8/16	: Fetch/Store from an address
-* Imp		: No data is being fetched
+* Imp	    none	: No data is being fetched

 There exists two modes for these two modes that dictate for the varying sizes of the stored word.
 There can be direct 16 bit address or 8 bit.
 The 16 bit mode should fetch from the two cells containing the parts of the 16 bit value and then have it parse through the instructions.